sopra-steria-norge/openright-simple-server-seed/README.md

 1. Run `mvn package`
 2. Copy `target/openright-rest-jdbc-server-1.0.0.jar` to the target server.
   * This can be a folder on the local machine.
 It can even be the `target` directory itself
 3. Extract the base configuration `java -jar openright-rest-jdbc-server-1.0.0.jar` on the target directory.
-This will extract `restjdbc.properties`
+This will extract `seedapp.properties`
-4. Modify the configuration settings in `restjdbc.properties`
+4. Modify the configuration settings in `seedapp.properties`
-5. Start the server `java -jar openright-rest-jdbc-server-1.0.0.jar`
+5. Start the server `java -jar openright-simple-seed-server-1.0.0.jar`
-6. Visit the application at http://localhost:8000/myapp
+6. Visit the application at http://localhost:8000/seedapp
 7. Visit the status page for the application at http://localhost:8000/status/admin

 Other deployment options